ertanhasani/ecommerce/README.md

 E-Commerce application written in ASP.NET Core 6.0 (MVC) and MSSQL

 ## Database
-Run `full.sql` in your database and it will create a database.
+To restore the database, you must use the shop.bak file and it will create a database with few Data.

 ## Backend
 If you need to change the connection string you can do it by going to `application.json` file.

 Execute `dotnet run` in CMD and the application will start running.

+Admin User: Admin@Admin.com
+Customer User: Customer@Customer.com
+Password: Password1

 **ENJOY!**